 Like I said, way better than sliced bread.

-INGREDIENTS IN THIS VANILLA OVERNIGHT OAT BREAKFAST BOWL WITH FRUIT
+INGREDIENTS IN THIS VANILLA OVERNIGHT OATS BREAKFAST BOWL

 - Old fashioned oats